DNS Work and Consultancy

 We have been involved in the evolution of TCP as a transport service for DNS in recent years, including contributing to RFC7766 (DNS Transport over TCP – Implementation Requirements).

 We have developed Hedgehog, an Open Source presenter application for DNS traffic statistics, for dns-stats.org.
 ICANN are now are using this as their public front-end for their L-root DNS traffic statistics.
+We are also involved in the development of C-DNS – a compact DNS specific capture format and an implementation called the Compactor.

 Thanks to the generous support of a small project award from NLNet Foundation we produced an implementation of NSCP called DNSCCM (DNS Configuration, Control and Monitoring).